 New York Fashion Week is almost all over; the designers have shown their collection, we’ve oohed and gasped at the clothes and read all about the gossip and after parties.
 So here is my definitive rundown of the week, in handy little bites for you.
-I’ll do a quick rundown of the best shows from …
+I’ll do a quick rundown …

 Hello world, News out of New York yesterday revealed that the long-running (three years to be exact) battle between Gucci and Guess over trademark infringement has come to a close.
 Judge Scheindlin ruled in favour of Gucci and asked Guess to pay $4.7 million in damages.
-While the lengthy saga may be over for now, …
+While the lengthy saga …

 This is my last report on New York Fashion Week, and this time I thought I’d focus on the smaller brands showing on the various catwalks.
 There’s the diffusion line by Victoria Beckham showing for the first time at New York Fashion Week; young label Brood, only in its fourth season and already growing; and Rodarte from the Mulleavy sisters, which always proves to be an editorial favourite.